Dry Eyes – Diagnosis, Symptoms, and Treatment

 - Blurred vision

-Symptoms of blurred vision are often temporary and improve with treatment.
-In rare occasions, patients may develop corneal scarring, which can result in permanent visual loss.
-Individuals with Sjögren syndrome also normally experience dryness of the mouth and poor dental hygiene.
+Visual changes are often temporary and improve with treatment.
+On rare occasions, patients may develop corneal scarring, which can result in permanent visual loss.
+These severe symptoms are more common in individuals with Sjögren syndrome who also normally experience dryness of the mouth.

 Dry eye is diagnosed based on symptoms and physical examination findings – there is no specific test for the disease.
 Your doctor will typically check your visual acuity with a Snellen eye chart.
 They will also check your pupillary light reflexes, visuals fields, and perform a funduscopic examination.
 In addition, your doctor will evaluate for the following findings on examination: